PFMB/pymooR/README.md

 Execute `nsgall.R` to let the algorithm run for two randomly initialized populations with two arguments (`x1` and `x2`) and two objectives (`f1` and `f2`).
-The following exemplary function is demonstrates the shortcomings of the current implementation.
+The following exemplary function demonstrates the shortcomings of the current implementation.

 ```